2025 We Read Bubbler Artist-in-Residence

 Website

 Elias is a designer and artist based in Madison, Wisconsin.
 His practice is inspired by technology, nature, history, and cartography and utilizes 3D printing, digital design, and found objects.
 In addition to his practice, he assists local artists and specializes in CAD design for products and 3D printing.
 Elias has created courses, workshops, and programming for people of all ages and enjoys working with an array of materials.
-This is his second summer working with the Bubbler.
+This is his third summer working with the Bubbler.

 Meadowridge Library